PierceCCH/IR_demo_ui/README.md

 # Multi-modal IR search demo

 This is a demo of several multi-modal IR search experiments.
+The goal of this exploration was to see if the retrieval of both articles and images from a vector database using a single query is possible.

+The demo is built using FastAPI, Streamlit, and Weaviate as the vector database.

+Several potential methods to achieve this have been explored:
+- Using an MLP to map text embeddings to image embeddings.
+- Concatenating text and image embeddings.
+- Using Weviate's hybrid search feature.
+- Auto-generating captions for images for hybrid and semantic search.

 # Setup
 ```